pramodsetlur/nutch-crawling/README.md

 ###Task #10
-This task is to run the crawls using Memex-explorer
-# Following command in the memex environment in Anaconda.
-crawl ~/urls /tmp/output 3
+This task is to run the crawls using Memex-explorer Execute the following command in memex environment in Anaconda. crawl ~/urls /tmp/output 3